• Mental Health

 Potential Risks of Online CBT

-All therapies carry some risks, and online CBT may have issues linked to confidentiality, rapport, and worsening symptoms:6
+All therapies carry some risks, and online CBT may have issues linked to confidentiality, rapport, and worsening symptoms for some:6

 • Worsening symptoms: CBT can be an uncomfortable treatment style, at times, because the therapist may encourage someone to confront the situations that trigger stress.
 Entering into this process unprepared could lead to worsening symptoms.
 This risk is present with in-person and online CBT sessions, but assessing symptoms online may be more complex for the therapist.